National Memorial Ceremony of October 7 Families: Background

 In August 2024, the Israeli government decided to hold a state ceremony commemorating an anniversary for the Hamas-led attack on Israel.
 The event was organized under the authority of Transport Minister Miri Regev.
 However, families of the victims - those kidnapped, murdered, or displaced - refused to participate in the government's event, citing the government's failure to take responsibility for its handling of the war.
 Instead, they announced plans to hold a separate ceremony to commemorate the massacre.
 In the same month, an alternative event was funded through crowdfunding, and was planned to held at a location that could accommodate large crowds safely.
-Days before the event, a limit of gathering up-to 2,000 attendees was put in place due to the ongoing war and the threat to attendees from rocket attacks.